grkumar82/CK/README.md

 Dinner: 6:30 pm - 8:30 pm
 Above assumptions for high order intervals is important because this is when CK needs to operate most efficiently without any hiccups.
 In some scenarios, this might mean needing a higher number of cooks to account for higher count of orders.
 3. No menu item is pre-cooked hence the duration noted is the actual duration to cook these items from scratch.
+4. I noticed that time in orders dataset is in UTC.
+For the simplicity of this exercise, I will convert this time to PST and make computations.

 # Questions for metrics & why they are important